iotaledger/susee-streams-poc/README.md

   * Acts as *Application Server Connector* for the *streams-poc-lib* test application
   * Receives & sends binary packages from/to the streams-poc-lib test application via a socket connection and transmits these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
-  * A real world service would run on the LoRaWAN Application Server (or tightly connected to it).
 * [x86/PC Sensor](sensor/main-rust)<br>
   * Runs on x86/PC
   * Used to send commands to the *ESP32 Sensor* or *streams-poc-lib* test app